-Six injured in market attack near Tel Aviv
+Israel: At least 8 injured in Petah Tikva market attack, Israeli authorities say

 Story highlights

-- Six injured by attacker in Petah Tikvah
+- At least eight injured by attacker in Petah Tikva

-- Gunman arrested by police
+- Alleged gunman arrested by police

-Jerusalem (CNN)Six people are being treated for their injuries after what police now say was a terrorist incident in Petah Tikvah, on the outskirts of Tel Aviv.
+Jerusalem (CNN)A Palestinian man went on a shooting and stabbing attack Thursday at a marketplace in the Israeli city of Petah Tikva, wounding at least eight people, Israeli authorities say.

-Israeli police say a man opened fire in a marketplace before being caught by members of the public and arrested by officers, according to police spokeswoman Luba Samri.
+The alleged gunman, a 19-year-old from the West Bank, was caught by members of the public and arrested by officers, according to police spokeswoman Luba Samri.

-The spokeswoman says the gunman is a 19-year old Palestinian from the West Bank.
+Police call the assault a terrorist incident.
+Petah Tikva is in central Israel, just east of Tel Aviv.

-None of those being treated are reported to be in a life-threatening condition.
+Emergency crews said they treated eight wounded people.
+Seven were listed as lightly injured; one was listed as moderately injured.

-Police describe the injuries as either light or moderate.
-One of the injured is being treated in hospital for stab wounds.
+One of the injured people is being treated in a hospital for stab wounds.

 This is a developing story.